niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
+1.3.9 - update to 0.9.8-23, see security bulleton/notice in forum here: https://forum.vestacp.com/viewtopic.php?f=10&t=17795  The panel should have auto-updated, we're just updating the build for new user convenience.

 1.3.6 - update nginx to 1.14 stable release, update dotnet

 1.3.5 - update to 0.9.8-22 - REMINDER: if your server has not autoupdate to 0.9.8-22, please do so or update to this release.
 There is a serious security issue in 0.9.8-20.